 Some vegetables did show differences in some years, with a better yield in the no-dig garden, but there’s not enough data to come to any real conclusions, other than there hasn’t been any decline in yields with using a no-dig approach.

 So, you’re not going to lose anything, as far as yields go.
-It would be nice, someday, to have a real study done, but it hasn’t happened yet.
+It would be nice, someday, to have a real studies done with A/B testing, but it hasn’t happened yet.

 But again, if you can get the same results while skipping the tilling or digging, why not?